 Our beautiful home away from home Villa Amore.

 The bar La Zebra

 Tulum has some pretty incredible restaurant and resorts.
 Azulik Resort and Maya Spa - is the perfect spot to take your castaway selfie.
 It is considered one of the best hotels with a clothing optional beach.
 Located by the beautiful turquoise sea of Tulum, Azulik Resort and Maya Spa boasts awe-inspiring and luxurious eco-friendly accommodation.
-I loved the organic design of this resort which is literally made out of sticks and twigs, resembling a beach side tree house.
-All energy used on site is made using the four element.
-Being an eco friendly resort, this property is built on elevated wooden paths that bend, allowing trees to grow freely.
+I loved the organic design of this resort which is literally made out of sticks and twigs, resembling a beachside tree house.
+All energy used on site is made using the four elements.
+Being an eco-friendly resort, this property is built on elevated wooden paths that bend, allowing trees to grow freely.
 All premises are lit by candlelight only, creating a naturally magical ambiance, perfect for a relaxing retreat or a romantic getaway.

 image: Tulum Mexico via Instagram

 9. Explore off the main strip